lakishaJohnson/Backend-Budget-App/README.md

 # Budget App - Backend
-This is the backend component of the Budgeting App developed by Lakisha Johnson.
+This is the backend component of the Budget App developed by Lakisha Johnson.
 It serves as the API server for handling transactions and interacting with the database.

 ## Technologies Used
 - Node.js: JavaScript runtime environment.